 Law Enforcement Misconduct Investigative Office

-The Law Enforcement Misconduct Investigative Office (LEMIO) protects New Yorkers’ safety and civil rights by preventing and remedying misconduct by law enforcement professionals.
+The Law Enforcement Misconduct Investigative Office (LEMIO) protects New Yorkers’ safety and civil rights by investigating misconduct and promoting accountability of law enforcement professionals.

 LEMIO was created by Executive Law 75, which also imposed two new requirements on law enforcement agencies:

-• Agency personnel must report wrongdoing to LEMIO (Executive Law 75(5)(a)).
+• Officers and employees of agencies covered by the statute must report wrongdoing to LEMIO (Executive Law 75(5)(a)).

-• If an agency has five or more complaints about its personnel within two years, the agency must refer the instance to LEMIO (Executive Law 75(5)(b)).
+• If an agency receives five or more complaints about the same officer or employee within two years, the agency must refer the officer or employee to LEMIO.
+LEMIO then must determine if the officer or employee engaged in a pattern or practice of misconduct, excessive force, or dishonesty (Executive Law 75(5)(b)).

 Report information about misconduct through our online complaint form.
 This form can be used by members of the public, as well as law enforcement officers and employees who are subject to Executive Law 75(5)(a).